-(5) HP-75C and D prices have been depressed by recent large-scale sales by several companies and government agencies.
+(5) Around 2000, HP-75C and D prices were depressed by recent large-scale sales by several companies and government agencies.
 (The $3 price required the purchase of at least 25 units.
 Quantity 1 pricing usually starts at $20.)
 The high-priced samples were described as "new in the box".
-An eBay dealer has a large quantity of these but is auctioning them slowly to keep the prices up.
-Five months ago his top bids were about 3 times as high as they are now.

 (6) Described as Mint In Box and complete.

 (7) The red dot shows through a hole to the right of the power switch.
 The dot does not light up.

 (8) The $842 price (ebay) and the $25 price (offline sale) for an HP-16C were reported to the museum in the same week in 2002.

 Difficulty ratings are based on the experiences of the curator and a few other collectors.
 Your mileage may vary.